 First year students take the traditional courses required by most law schools including Torts, Property, Civil Procedure, Criminal Law, and Contracts.
 Students also take a dedicated course in academic support designed to get new law students familiar with the unique challenges of law school.

-In the summer between their first and second years, all students participate a credit earning legal externship.
-The externship providing an early opportunity to gain hands on experience and to increase students’ practical understanding of the law.
+In the summer between their first and second years, all students participate in a credit earning legal externship.
+The externship provides an early opportunity to gain hands on experience and to increase students’ practical understanding of the law.

 Second year students continue the core legal curriculum with a focus on the subjects tested on most state bar exams, including Criminal Procedure, Constitutional Law, and Professional Responsibility.